np1919/Portfolio/index.md

 The bootcamp experience was intense, but I learned so much about different `machine learning modelling techniques` that it totally blew my mind thinking about organizing workflows and automating processes -- but also just how amazing it is that the world around us can be represented through mathematics and visualization -- that as humans we're getting closer to understanding the true nature of the world around us and ourselves.

 I'm excited to learn more about ML, but **in the past five months I've been focused on developing my skills as a Python programmer; as well as learning critical infrastructure rules like version control with Git, file systems, and remote environments and servers.** My work this past fall took me down a road of learning in this new, invisible world of programming and data, where although you can't smell, touch, or taste your ingredients -- with the right technique, you might just be able to make them sing.

+I know that data-based technologies will have a massive impact on the future.
+Recognizing the underlying mathematical distributions of real-world events is one thing; capturing them as data is something altogether different.
+Representing those distributions and using them to empower others in our community -- I believe that that is where the true value of data-based technologies will eventually be realized.

+I'm not there yet, that's for dang sure!
+But I'm excited to earn an opportunity to learn from others in this fascinating field by showcasing my work.
+-
+## ENJOY!